 Our overwhelming reaction to the outcome was…relief.
-We love that Netta challenges and helps us move our conceptions of femininity forward, not unlike Conchita did for gender identity.
+We love that Netta challenges and helps us move our conceptions of femininity forward, not unlike the way Conchita did for gender identity.
 So we have to admit that it would not have sat well with us if Cyprus had won.
 In any other year, we probably would have been fine with it.
 But this year, our top two contenders shaped up to be a unique artist who defied female stereotypes and a sex kitten.
 This, against the backdrop of #MeToo.
 What a message that would have sent.
 Thank you, Europe, for getting it right.

 Don’t get us wrong: Eleni Foureira was great and a deserved the top five finish.
 Also, in a year where our predictions for the Final went so awry, we can take solace in the fact that we nailed our write ups of both “Toy” and “Fuego” earlier this year.

 Chris said that he had a dream on Friday night that Austria somehow won Eurovision this year.
 So you can imagine our amazement during the jury voting when “Nobody But You” kept racking up points.
 If you had told us one of Symphonix International’s songs was going to be the jury favorite, we would have thought it would have been “Bones” (which won the Marcel Bezençon Composers Award).
 A huge round of applause for Cesár Sampson.